Forbidden Information: Complexity Tools.

 \subsection{Integers: Information.}

 In particular, $x{=}(a,b)$ distributed with $\mu{=}\m\otimes\m$, is a pair of two independent, but otherwise completely generic, finite objects.
-Then, $\I(a:b)\edf\d((a,b)|\m \otimes\m){=}\K(a){+}\K(b){-}\K (a,b)$ is seen as deficiency of \trm {independence} and also measures \trm {mutual information} in $a,b$.
+Then, $\I(a:b)\edf\d((a,b)|\m \otimes\m){=}\K(a){+}\K(b){-}\K (a,b)$ is seen as \trm {dependence} and also measures \trm {mutual information} in $a,b$.
 It was shown (see \cite {ZL}) by Kolmogorov and Levin to be close (within ${\pm}O(\log\K(a,b))$) to the expression $\K(a){-}\K(a|b)$ of \cite{K65}.
-Unlike this earlier expression (see \cite {Gacs74}), our {\I} is symmetric and monotone: $\I(a:b)\le\I((a,a'):b){+}O(1)$ (which will allow extending {\I} to $\W$); it equals $\K(a)-\K(a|(b,\K(b))){\pm}O(1)$ and satisfies the following Independence Conservation Inequalities \cite {L74,L84}: For any computable transformation $A$ and measure $\mu$, and some family $t_{a,b}$ of $\mu$-tests (The $O(1)$ error terms reflect the constant complexities of $A,\mu$.)
+Our {\I} equals $\eqa\K(a)-\K(a|(b,\K(b)))$.
+Unlike the 1965 expression (see \cite {Gacs74}), it is symmetric, monotone: $\I(a:b)\lea\I((a,a'):b)$ (which will allow extending {\I} to $\W$), and satisfies the following Independence Conservation inequalities \cite {L74,L84}: For any computable transformation $A$, measure $\mu$, and some family $t_{a,b}$ of $\mu$-tests (The $O(1)$ error terms reflect the constant complexities of $A,\mu$.)
 So, independence of $a$ from $b$ is preserved in random processes, in deterministic computations, their combinations, etc. These inequalities are not obvious (and false for the original 1965 expression $\I(a:b){=}\K(a){-}\K(a/b)$~) even with $A$, say, simply cutting off half of $a$.
-An unexpected aspect of $\I$ is that $x$ contains all information about $k{=}\K(x)$, $\I(x:k)=\K(k){\pm}O(1)$, despite $\K(k|x)$ being ${\sim}\|k\|$ or ${\sim}\log\|x\|$, in the worst case \cite{Gacs74}.
+An unexpected aspect of $\I$ is that $x$ contains all information about $k{=}\K(x)$, $\I(x:k)\eqa\K(k)$, despite $\K(k|x)$ being ${\sim}\|k\|$ or ${\sim}\log\|x\|$, in the worst case \cite{Gacs74}.
 One can view this as an ``Occam Razor'' effect: with no initial information about it, $x$ is as hard to obtain as its simplest ($k$-bit) description.

-All the above works as well for the $\I_z$ variation of $\I$ allowing all algorithms access to oracle $z$.
+All this works as well for the $\I_z$ variation of $\I$ allowing all algorithms access to oracle $z$.